z5259552/infs2605/README.md

 5. Now you are in a folder with items `bin`, `bundle`, `conf`, ... `man`, `release`.
 Open the folder called `jmods`.
 You will now see that it contains a lot of files that all end with the file extension `.jmod`.

-6. Go to https://gluonhq.com/products/javafx/ and download the "Product" called **JavaFX Mac OS X jmods**.
+6. Go to https://gluonhq.com/products/javafx/ and download the "Product" called **JavaFX Mac OS X jmods** (version 11.0.2).
 You will get a ZIP file - extract it by double-clicking it.
 You can see it contains 7 files that end with the file extension `.jmod`.
 Copy this into the folder from step 5.

-7. Clone this repository using **GitHub Desktop** (you installed this in step 2).
+7. Clone this repository (https://github.com/blairw/infs2605fxstarterkit) using **GitHub Desktop** (you installed this in step 2).
 You can see where, in your computer, the repository was cloned to by going to GitHub Desktop and hovering over the repository name.

 8. Open **Apache NetBeans 12**.
 On the first time you open it, you might receive a message asking if you want to import settings or configuration from NetBeans version 8 (if you previously had it installed).
-Do **not** allow NetBeans 11 to import these settings or configuration from NetBeans 8.
-(If you have accidentally allowed NetBeans 11 to import settings or configuration from NetBeans 8, you can reinstall NetBeans 11 with the command `brew cask remove netbeans; brew cask install netbeans`.)
+Do **not** allow NetBeans 12 to import these settings or configuration from NetBeans 8.
+(If you have accidentally allowed NetBeans 12 to import settings or configuration from NetBeans 8, you can reinstall NetBeans 12 with the command `brew remove --cask netbeans; brew install --cask netbeans`.)

 9. In NetBeans 12, click on **Help --> About** and confirm that the versions for **Java** and **Runtime** are both version 11.
 If you see anything like "1.8", you will need to configure your NetBeans to use JDK 11.